Jacksonville Center for the Performing Arts

-The Jacksonville Center for the Performing Arts (JCPA) (originally the Civic Auditorium and previously known as the Times Union Center) is a performing arts center located in Jacksonville, Florida.
+The Jacksonville Center for the Performing Arts (JCPA) (originally the Civic Auditorium and previously known as the Times-Union Center for the Performing Arts) is a performing arts center located in Jacksonville, Florida.
 Situated along the Riverbank, the venue is known as the First Coast’s "premiere riverfront entertainment facility".
 Originally opening in 1962, the facility was renovated beginning in 1995 until 1997; with a grand re-opening on February 8, 1997.
 The center consists of three venues: a theatre; concert hall and recital hall.
 It is home to the Jacksonville Symphony, Jacksonville Symphony Youth Orchestra, and the FSCJ Artist Series.

 History

 Commissioned in 1955, the City of Jacksonville approved a new civic auditorium and a municipal coliseum, to help brighten the scenery around the riverfront.
 In 1957, the site was purchased from the Seaboard Air Line Railroad.
 At the same time, Mayor W. Haydon Burns successfully lobbied the Atlantic Coast Line Railroad to move its headquarters from North Carolina to Jacksonville.
 Thus, construction began on the auditorium and the Atlantic Coastline Building (now CSX Building) both began in 1957.